every product in the underscores catalog is released under an open source hardware / software licence.

 a core focus of this project is to make experimenting with video-art instruments more accessible. we hope to encourage peoples first steps into exploring electronic media art, video performance tools, open source, hacker and diy culture.

-many of these designs will prioritise being entry-level and affordable over being polished and perfect. they can act as stepping stones towards mature (and professional) tools such as LZX, or as educational resources for schools and community spaces.
+many of these designs will prioritize being entry-level and affordable over being polished and perfect. they can act as stepping stones towards mature (and professional) tools such as LZX, or as educational resources for schools and community spaces.

-we are interested in supporting creative collaborations with other artists and designers contributing to the commons.
+we are interested in supporting creative collaborations with other artists and designers contributing to the commons. please contact us if you would like to work together